Armenia - Country Commercial Guide

 Leading Sub-Sectors

-Armenia provides opportunities for many kinds of tourism, including: cultural, religious, ecological, agricultural, recreational, culinary, nature, adventure, and genealogical
+Armenia provides opportunities for tourism: cultural, religious, ecological, agricultural, recreational, culinary, nature, adventure, genealogical.

-The country features a variety of cultural, natural, and historical sites, including six UNESCO World Heritage sites, medieval monasteries, churches, and fortresses.
-Thousands of hospitality companies operate in Armenia, including hotels, B&Bs, restaurants, transportation companies, tour operators, and travel agencies.
+The country features a variety of cultural, natural, and historical sites, six UNESCO World Heritage sites, medieval monasteries, churches, and fortresses. hospitality companies in Armenia, including hotels, B&Bs, restaurants, transportation companies, tour operators, and travel agencies.
 Armenia’s key markets for international tourists include France, Germany, Russia, Iran, and the United States.

-Yerevan serves as the main gateway to Armenia for most tourists.
+Yerevan serves as the main gateway to Armenia for tourists.
 Armenia’s capital offers a continuously evolving restaurant, café, and wine bar scene with traditional and international fare.
-Lodging options continue to expand and the city has many museums, festivals, concerts, movie theaters, and green spaces.
-Many culturally, historically, and religiously significant sites are also located in Yerevan.
+Lodging options continue expand city has many museums, festivals, concerts, movie theaters, green spaces. culturally, historically, and religiously significant sites are located in Yerevan.

 Tsaghkadzor is a ski resort town located a one-hour drive from Yerevan.
-It brings a significant number of international and domestic tourists, particularly in the winter.
+It a significant number of international and domestic tourists, particularly in the winter.
 The town is served by a Marriott property.
 New ski resort projects are planned for construction in Aragatsotn and Shirak provinces.
+In 2023, a new mountain resort opened on the mountain slopes east of Mount Aragats, in the Aparan region of Armenia.
 Dilijan is another popular retreat from Yerevan, with smaller hospitality establishments.
 Dilijan National Park, containing dozens of recently improved hiking trails, is nearby.

 Lake Sevan, one of the largest high-altitude freshwater lakes in Eurasia, is a popular summer destination for international and domestic tourists.
 It offers opportunities for outdoor diversions and recreation, as well as places of cultural and religious significance.
 Vayots Dzor province is Armenia’s wine country.
 The region also offers cultural and religious destinations, as well as hiking trails.
 Jermuk is a leading health resort noted for its mineral waters and sanatoria.